namila007/simple-redis-cluster/README.md

  #### Slaves
     - 127.0.0.1:7003-7005

-ps: redis-services installings are not working (for me)
+ps: redis-services installings are not working (for me) you can try it out from the old branch